Act 319 - "Clean & Green"

-- Applications must be received by the Chester County Assessment Office or date stamped by June first.
-This application may be filed in person or by mail at the Chester County Assessment Office, 313 W. Market St, Suite 4202, West Chester, Pennsylvania 19380-0991
+- Applications must be received by the Chester County Assessment Office by June first.
+The application may be filed in person or by mail to: Chester County Assessment Office, 313 W. Market St, Suite 4202, West Chester, PA 19380-0991

-Any questions regarding the proper completion of the application are to be directed to the Assessment Office at the above address or by calling 610-344-6105.
+- Any questions regarding the proper completion of the application, call 610-344-6105.
 The application is available for download, but cannot be submitted electronically.
 All signatures on the applications must be notarized.